EthanWintill/braverats/README.md

 	- `Jira Task: Implement Social Features for the feed`
 		- bitbucket reference: https://bitbucket.org/cs3398s23cardassians/mot/src/social-features/
 		- jira reference: https://cs3398s23cardassians.atlassian.net/browse/MOT-31

+## Next Steps For Sprint 4

+- ** Sam **:
+	- For this next sprint I will add more features such as user logins and database functionality
+	- I will work quickly to ensure that our goals are reached by the end of the sprint
+- ** Selah ** :
+	- I will start and finish my tasks very early in the sprint.
+	- Communicate with team members on what I'm currently doing.
+	- Allow more time for merging and implementing team members code to work in sync with mine.
+- ** Abigail Barrientos **:
+	- For the next version I would have liked to have include social cues for the player to click the cards.
+Currently the user recives no prompt to click on the cards.
+It would be helpful to have a notification that tells them to click a card.
+	- Another thing to add would be sound effects for clicking the cards and when the user wins or loses.
+	-  The last thing I will need to work on for this sprint is allowing the user to select a difficulty for the first player bot.
+- ** Ethan Wintill **:
+	- I want to make sure I am still on the same page as the rest of my team, because I have a schedule conflict with our normal meetings.
+I plan on taking asking in the groupme when everyone's free and announce when I'm working in bing so anyone on campus can swing by.
+- ** Laiba **:
+	- Assigned 3 front end tasks
+	- do a multiple commits a day and 1 push atleast no matter how small the change
+	- more open communication about workload help if needed
 ___

 ## Acknowledgements